-Alright, now for the juicy part of this post, how to cope with contractions and have an awesome medication free natural birth!
+Alright, now for the juicy part of this post, how to cope with contractions and have an awesome medication-free natural birth!

-Prepare Yourself for a Natural Birth!
+Prepare Yourself for a Natural Birth

-It is so very important to be prepared on what’s to come.
+It is so very important to be prepared for what’s to come.
 Almost all the women I’ve helped achieve a natural birth have been well prepared beforehand.
 Lots took hypnobirthing or other types of birth classes.
 Some had read books on childbirth.

 I totally recommend using meditation during your pregnancy.
 Not only will it help you relax and get prepared for motherhood, but meditation will also be great for you to cope with the labour contractions!
 I really recommend the app Expectful, it’s an awesome tool for meditation during pregnancy and labour, and even when you’re trying to conceive!